NyarchLinux/NyarchUpdater/README.md

 cd NyarchUpdater
 ```

-You'll need [Gnome Builder](https://wiki.gnome.org/Apps/Builder), you can get it from [Flatpak](https://flathub.org/apps/org.gnome.Builder).
-Then, simply open the project with Gnome Builder to run it, and edit either in Gnome Builder or in your favorite text editor.
+You'll need your favorite IDE and [Flatpak](https://flathub.org/apps/org.gnome.Builder).
+Open the project, and enjoy!
+The only way for now to run it is by running the `run.sh` script, as Gnome Builder doesn't work correctly.

 ## Usage